Our Equality Commitments and the Public Sector Equality Duty

 Keston Primary school is a two-form entry school with nursery provision in Old Coulsdon, Surrey.

-15% of pupils are eligible for pupil premium funding.
-This is lower than the national average (25%) but a priority for school.
+16.1% of pupils are eligible for pupil premium funding.
+This is lower than the national average (24%) but a priority for our school as we are determined to narrow the gap.
 It has remained steady for the past few years.
-9% of our pupils receive SEND support with 1% having an ECHP.

-6 % of pupils are identified as having English as an additional language, which is much lower than the national average of 21%.
-There are 19 additional languages spoken throughout the school.
-The majority of which speak Polish and some of the other languages spoken are Portuguese, Tamil, Greek and Albanian.
+8.6% of pupils are identified as having English as an Additional Language, which is much lower than the national average of 21%.
+There are 12 additional languages spoken throughout the school.
+Of these 12 languages, the majority language spoken is Portuguese; some of the other languages spoken are Polish, Romanian, Urdu and Greek.

-Our cohort of pupils represents 15 of the 17 ethnic groups, with 68% of pupils from a White British background and our next largest group being Any Other Mixed Background (5%).
+Our cohort of pupils represents 15 of the 17 ethnic groups, with 70.6% of pupils from a White British background and our next largest group being White and Black Caribbean (6.7%).
 The remaining ethnic groups are represented by very small numbers of pupils across the school, highlighting the importance of creating an inclusive, welcoming environment for all.

 The profile of Equality and Diversity at Keston is something that is really important to us as a school.
 We have worked hard to ensure that our curriculum and school environment embody the diverse world that we live in.
 The children at Keston feel heard and represented within our school and have played a big part in shaping the diverse learning environment that we have today.